isomerpages/ura-lkywcp/resources/interviews/_posts/2021-02-01-yuriko-koike.md

 In addition, in cooperation with universities and other organisations, TMG is promoting the establishment of a coronavirus analysis method using virus analysis of sewage in order to detect the signs of a potential increase in infections.

-Finally, “Tai” or “Body” refers to policies that support both “Mind” and “Skill”.
+Finally, 'Tai' or 'Body' refers to policies that support both 'Mind' and 'Skill'.

 TMG has asked a wide range of businesses including restaurants, bars, theatres, museums and sports gyms to display a rainbow-coloured COVID-19 safety sticker that shows they are taking steps to prevent the spread of infection.
 You can see more than a quarter of a million of these stickers all over Tokyo.
 Businesses must follow the guidelines for COVID-19 prevention in order to obtain the stickers and consumers are able to select among businesses by referring to the stickers.
 These safety stickers raise awareness among businesses and consumers and have contributed to a tangible reduction in the spread of infection.